UH Mānoa Children’s Center

 This year at UHMCC we must focus on improved Orientation and evaluation for new employees, student workers, volunteers, and interns.

 Will also continue to improve upon professional development opportunities and professional development plans for each staff.
 HAEYC state conference is an opportunity for staff to collaborate on presenting workshops together.
-Continue to support staff to attend college classes, workshops and conferences (NAEYC in Atlanta this year).
-Second year in Mohala project for some staff.
+Continue to support staff to attend college classes, workshops and conferences (NAEYC in D.C. this year).

 Will emphasize clear communication and nurturing for staff as we go through the NAEYC re-accreditation process (documentation and observation).

-NAEYC accreditation observation will be occurring between Oct 1 2012 and March 30, 2013.
+NAEYC accreditation observation will be occurring in March 9-23, 2018.
 Program and classroom portfolios to be completed, updated, and maintained.

 Sustainability philosophy implementation.
 We’ve been working on it for years, it will be a priority this year.
 We will work with the campus, families, and find resources so we can be systemic and so we can educate staff, children and families.